vanHeemstraSystems/geo-locations/README.md

-repository-name
+geo-locations
-# Repository Name
+# Geo Locations

-Based on "ABC" at https://www.abc.com/
+Based on "Add your geolocation to Git every time you commit" at https://coderwall.com/p/fpuhjg/add-your-geolocation-to-git-every-time-you-commit

 ## 100 - Introduction